A queen and her corgis: Elizabeth loved breed from childhood

 Princess Diana once called them a “moving carpet” always by her mother-in-law’s side.
 Stubby, fluffy little dogs with a high-pitched bark, corgis were the late queen’s constant companions since she was a child.
 She owned nearly 30 throughout her life, and they enjoyed a life of privilege fit for a royal pet.

 Elizabeth’s death last week has raised public concerns over who will care for her beloved dogs.
-Some speculate they will be sent off to live with other royal family members, while others say this task might be given to palace staff.
+But Sky News reported Sunday, according to a palace spokesman, the corgis will go live with Prince Andrew and his ex-wife Sarah Ferguson.

 “One of the intriguing things people are wondering about at the funeral is whether a corgi is going to be present,” said Robert Lacey, royal historian and author of “Majesty: Elizabeth II and the House of Windsor.”
 “The queen’s best friends were corgis, these short-legged, ill tempered beasts with a yap that doesn’t appeal to many people in Britain, but was absolutely crucial to the Queen.”